husskhosravi/customer-segmentation-RFM/README.md

 ### ✍️ How to Use
 1. Clone this repository and place the dataset (`OnlineRetail.csv`) in the same folder as the notebook.
-2. Install dependencies with `pip install -r requirements.txt`.
-3. Open `RFM.ipynb` in Jupyter (or any Python IDE) and run the cells sequentially.
+2. Open `RFM.ipynb` in Jupyter (or any Python IDE) and run the cells sequentially.
-4. Review the cluster output and visualisations at the end of the notebook to interpret results.
+3. Review the cluster output and visualisations at the end of the notebook to interpret results.